-Lantonhall wing consists of a twin spare room with disabled facilities, a country view, en-suite bathroom with bath, basin, loo and wet room shower (all with handrails).
+Lantonhall West Wing consists of a twin spare room with disabled facilities, a country view, en-suite bathroom with bath, basin, loo and wet room shower (all with handrails).

-The private sitting room has a wood-burning fire and breakfast table and chairs.
-Two roll-away beds can be put in the sitting room for 2 children.
+The private sitting room has a wood-burning fire and TV.
+Roll-away bed can be put in the sitting room for a child.

 The lane from the side road is not tarmacked and is a bit bumpy, but means the house is completely secluded in farmland.

 Dinner can be found in Jedburgh or in a choice of country restaurants not more than 3 or 4 miles drive.

 Harestanes Woodland Centre on the Monteviot Estate is also about 4 miles away.
 It is on St Cuthberts Way long distance footpath, part of Deer Street Roman Road.

 The Scottish Borders is specially blessed with small towns - Kelso, Melrose, Jedburgh, Dryburgh, each with a ruined abbey: also several stately homes open to the public – Mellerstane, Floors Castle, Mertoun House, Sir Walter Scott’s home Abbotsford, Bowhill, and more.
 The Romans first came to the Borders and left their mark on the Eildon Hills and Pennymuir, and earlier still the ancient Brittons settled in the Cheviots at Wodenlaw.